wso2/msf4j/archetypes/README.md

-#Creating a Microservice using msf4j-microservice-archetype
+#Creating a Microservice using the msf4j-microservice Maven archetype

 A Microservice based on WSO2 Microservices Framework for Java (MSF4J) can be created with single command using this Maven archetype.